mholzel/cannyHoughLanes/docs/README.md

 </video>

-the method `process_detect` produces the following output when called with all of the default arguments:
+the method `process_video` produces the following output when called with all of the default arguments:

 <video width="100%" controls>